Skip to main content

 1. Check warnings array is configured in config.toml

-2. Ensure audio feedback is enabled
+2. Make sure audio feedback is enabled

 Check your session_reset timeout value.
 If set to "0", sessions never reset automatically.